Republic of China Armed Forces: Army

-The M60A3 is the primary main battle tank of the Republic of China Army.
+The M1A2T Abrams is the primary main battle tank of the Republic of China Army.

 The Army is the land branch of the ROC Armed Forces tasked with defending Taiwan and its offshore islands.
 Because of the historical legacy of having once controlled mainland China, the Army has traditionally been the dominant branch of the ROC's military forces, has the largest number of personnel, but it has received the biggest reduction in size from the military reforms of the 1990s.
 Also part of the reform was changing Army divisions into smaller and more mobile combined arms brigades.
 In recent years, with the reduction of conscription, it has been reported that Army brigades may only have 60% to 80% of the soldiers they require.
 The Army has several hundred tanks, some from the U.S. and some locally made, though all of them are many decades old.
 In 2024 Taiwan received its first M1A2 Abrams tanks and first M142 HIMARS artillery systems.

-In 2015, the Army was organized into 3 army corps, 5 infantry brigades, 3 mechanized infantry brigades, 4 armored brigades, 3 aviation brigades, and 5 artillery brigades, with a total of 1,100 tanks and 1,600 artillery pieces.
-The number of infantry brigades was gradually reduced from 25 in 2005 to 5 by 2016 and the number of armored brigades from 5 to 4 in 2010, while artillery brigades were increased and army aviation brigades were established in 2015.
+In 2015, the Army was organized into 3 army corps, 5 infantry brigades, 3 mechanized infantry brigades, 4 armoured brigades, 3 aviation brigades, and 5 artillery brigades, with a total of 1,100 tanks and 1,600 artillery pieces.
+The number of infantry brigades was gradually reduced from 25 in 2005 to 5 by 2016 and the number of armoured brigades from 5 to 4 in 2010, while artillery brigades were increased and army aviation brigades were established in 2015.
 Also in 2015, the Army's total personnel was reported at 150,000.
 In 2023 it had 94,000 soldiers.

-In 2021, it was announced that Army's corps and regional defense commands will be abolished eventually and replaced with combat theater commands to better coordinate ground, air, and naval forces.
-Currently, each corps and defense command of the ROC Army is assigned to a combat theater command, and the commanding general of each formation will also lead their theater command in wartime.
+In 2021, it was announced that Army's corps and regional defence commands will be abolished eventually and replaced with combat theatre commands to better coordinate ground, air, and naval forces.
+Currently, each corps and defence command of the ROC Army is assigned to a combat theatre command, and the commanding general of each formation will also lead their theatre command in wartime.
 This was interpreted by some military analysts as reducing the control of the Army over the military command structure and putting a greater focus on joint operations among the three branches.
-Although they are led by Army generals, in the future Navy and Air Force officers will be appointed as theater commanders.
-The new commands are comparable to U.S. unified combatant commands or the theater commands of the People's Liberation Army.
+Although they are led by Army generals, in the future Navy and Air Force officers will be appointed as theatre commanders.
+The new commands are comparable to U.S. unified combatant commands or the theatre commands of the People's Liberation Army.
 As of 2021 the Army's Kinmen and Matsu island commands were outside of this structure, as was the Aviation and Special Forces Command.